aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 	}}
 ]}'
 ```
-3. Once the job is completed, query the table in Athena
+3. Query the Iceberg table in Athena
 ```bash
 select * from iceberg_contact where id=103
 ```